Updated April 2022

 Equally important is insurance cover for the contents of your caravan.
 As a second or holiday home, the value of the contents may rise appreciably over the years and you might want the protection and reassurance of knowing that they are adequately covered against theft, loss and damage.

 The inclusion of public liability insurance has already been mentioned and protects you against potentially very substantial claims from other site users, their visitors or members of the public who may suffer an injury or have their property damaged in an incident for which you are held liable.
 Public liability insurance typically provides cover for a minimum of £5 million.

 One of the attractions of owning a second or holiday home is that you might decide to earn extra cash by letting it out from time to time.
 Not only is this likely to require the permission of the park’s management but also needs to be reflected in the insurance cover you arrange.
 In other words, the cover needs to reflect the possibility of your temporarily becoming a landlord to the visiting tenants to whom you let your static caravan – and all of the additional risks this entails.

 A final consideration is the fact that your holiday home is going to be left empty and unoccupied for certain – sometimes quite lengthy – periods of time.
 This is when it may be at its most vulnerable.
 Specialist static caravan insurance takes into account these periods and may require that you take all necessary precautions to safeguard your holiday home.
 The security of the holiday park itself may also be taken into account.

 Am I legally required to have static caravan insurance?

 There is no such legal requirement, although insurance clearly provides the financial protection you may require against loss or damage.

-A minimum of third party liability cover is also likely to be a requirement of the lease agreement between you are the holiday park on which your static caravan is berthed.
+A minimum of third-party liability cover is also likely to be a requirement of the lease agreement between you and the holiday park on which your static caravan is berthed.
 This is designed to protect the interests of other site users, their guests and members of the public.